 The exhibition is on the 4th floor

-The exhibition is organized by the Stedelijk Museum Amsterdam in collaboration with Moderna Museet, Stockholm.
+The exhibition is organised by Moderna Museet, Stockholm in collaboration with the Stedelijk Museum Amsterdam.
 The exhibition is on view at Stedelijk Museum Amsterdam from 18 May until 13 October 2019.